Double Empathy Problem as an Important Theory

 Neurodevelopmental therapies are shifting away from a deficit lens to person-centered and respectful practices.
 It has been exciting to see this referenced in AOTA special issues, trauma informed practice, interpersonal neurobiology and the work of autistic educators and self-advocates.
 As we celebrate diversity and different ways of being, we truly embrace the concept of "different not less" and principles of actualization that are central to the provision of health care.

-These "fireside discussions" on Neurodiversity are scheduled to be presented live via Zoom on the second Tuesday of every other month from 3:00-4:30 PM Mountain Time.
+These "fireside discussions" on Neurodiversity are scheduled to be presented live via Zoom on the second Tuesday every quarter from 3:00-4:30 PM Mountain Time.
 A recording will be available for later access through STAR Institute's Online Learning site.
 Please register to access the recorded version of the live course, even if you are not able to attend live.

 Differences in sensory integration and processing can present differently at different life stages.
 What does sensory-informed practice look like when we seek to honor the central tenet of the self-directed person and use playful, meaningful occupations as a means and end.